libAtoms/QUIP/Tools/quippy/doc/atoms.rst

       the atomic connectivity information than the wrapped Fortran functions :meth:`n_neighbours` and :meth:`neighbour` described
       below.

+   .. attribute:: hysteretic_neighbours

+      The same as :attr:`neighbours`, but this one accesses the :attr:`hysteretic_connect` :class:`Connection` object rather than
+      :attr:`connect`. :attr:`cutoff` and :attr:`cutoff_break` should be
+      set appropriately and :meth:`calc_connect_hysteretic` called
+      before accessing this attribute.

    .. method:: read(source[, format, *args, **kwargs])